I purchased this framed fabric wall art with shaker pegs at the thrift shop this week for $6.

 Before I waxed my project, I pounced on four small snowflakes from my*Old Sign Stencils Winter Graphics stencil, again using Fusion Mineral Paint in Champlain.

 I waxed the painted wood with Dixie Belle Best Dang Wax in Clear.
+You can apply the wax with a either a rag or wax brush.

 My Ski Lodge sign/hooks fits easily into a winter vignette!